mossberg/blog/content/posts/2019-11-28-cmake-libxml++.md

 ```

 This is consistent with the libxml++ [docs](https://developer.gnome.org/libxml++-tutorial/stable/chapter-introduction.html) that state that a
 C++11 compliant compiler is required.
-I guess I'll assume they they used C++11,
+I guess I'll assume they used C++11,
-and will make sure to use that standard when compiling my app.
+and should make sure to use that standard when compiling my app.
+If I want to
+use a newer standard in my app, then I should not use this pre-built package,
+and should build it myself.

 Anyway, now that we've roughly checked that it's ok to use this binary with our
 system toolchain, let's continue.